pbiron/updates-api-inspector/readme.txt

 It should!
 My main motivation for releasing it _now_ is to help developers of externally hosted plugins/themes prepare for the release of 5.5.0, this plugin should work just fine with previous versions (although I have only tested it with 5.5.0).

+= Does this plugin work in multisite? =

+Yes it does!

+In non-multisite, the Updates API Inspector menu item appers in `Tools`.

+In multisite, this plugin can only be network activated (since that's where updates happen) and the menu item appears at the top-level of `Network Admin`.

 = Can I contribute to this plugin? =

 Yes you can!
 Development happens on [GitHub](https://github.com/pbiron/updates-api-inspector).
 If you find a bug or have other suggestions, please open an issue there.
 Pull requests accepted.